7 facts from our Fitness Genes Review

 Fitness Genes Free Account

-While the free Fitness Genes option doesn’t provide a free genetic analysis, it does give you access to lots of information about the role of genetics in things like gut inflammation, vitamin absorption, obesity risk, and muscle growth through the website fitnessgenes.com.
+The free Fitness Genes tier doesn’t provide a free genetic analysis.
+However, it educates you about the role of genetics in things like gut inflammation, vitamin absorption, obesity risk, and muscle growth.

 Fitness Genes DNA Upload ($49)

-First. let’s review the Fitness Genes DNA upload option.
-The service allows you to use DNA results from 23andMe, Atlas Biomed, AncestryDNA, Family Tree DNA, iGene, Living DNA, MyHeritage, and Vitagene.
-After you upload your 23andMe data (or upload your DNA file from any of the other companies), you’ll be able to access information about your genetic traits, as well as fitness and nutrition recommendations based on your genetic testing results.
+First, let’s review the Fitness Genes DNA upload option.
+The service allows you to use DNA test results from 23andMe, AncestryDNA, Family Tree DNA, Living DNA, and MyHeritage.

-You’ll also get access to the members’ area as well as personalized recipes.
-Furthermore, you can purchase additional genetically-tailored training and nutrition plans to help you lose body fat and gain muscle mass.
+Furthermore, you can purchase additional genetically-tailored training and nutrition plans to help you lose body fat and build muscle mass.

 Fitness Genes DNA Analysis ($199)

-Now, let’s review Fitness Genes DNA testing kits.
-When you purchase this service, the DNA testing kit will be mailed to you.
-Using this DNA analysis kit, you will provide a saliva sample, which will be processed by a certified UK laboratory.
-The lab will extract the DNA from cells present in the saliva sample and analyze the genetic information to provide a report on over 40 different genes that are important for fitness and nutrition.
+When the Fitness Genes DNA analysis kit arrives in your mailbox, you will provide a saliva sample and ship it back.
+The lab will extract the DNA from cells present in the saliva sample and analyze the genetic information to report on over 40 important genes for fitness and nutrition.

 Review of Fitness Genes Reporting